wp-papi/wp-papi.github.io/src/docs/properties/user.md

 Key           | Default       | Description
 --------------|---------------|--------------------------------------------------
-capabilities  | []            | Specify capabilites or "current user can", if false all capabilities will be used. select2       | true          | If true Select2 will be used, if false the native browser dropdown will be used.
+capabilities  | []            | Specify capabilites or "current user can", if false all capabilities will be used. placeholder   | empty string  | Placeholder text that's displayed when no option is selected. select2       | true          | If true Select2 will be used, if false the native browser dropdown will be used.